YellowSakura/js-pii-mask/README.md

 ## License

 The code is licensed under the [MIT](https://opensource.org/licenses/MIT) by [Yellow Sakura](https://www.yellowsakura.com), [support@yellowsakura.com](mailto:support@yellowsakura.com), see the LICENSE file.
-For more details, please refer to the [project page](https://www.yellowsakura.com/en/projects/js-pii-mask).

 This library is adapted from [OpenAI's guardrails-js](https://github.com/openai/openai-guardrails-js) PII detection patterns.